Happy Days (play): Willie

 He keeps himself out of Winnie's gaze, only occasionally surfacing from his tunnel.
-His only interest is to bury himself, figuratively, in an old newspaper or erotic picture postcards, or literally, underground in his cave asleep and seemingly unaffected by the bell that jars Winnie.
+His only interest is to bury himself, figuratively, in a newspaper or erotic picture postcards, or literally, underground in his cave asleep and seemingly unaffected by the bell that jars Winnie.

 There is a childlike, if not exactly innocent, quality to him and there are many times in the play one might think Winnie was talking to a young boy rather than a grown man.
-Winnie also serves as his protector, the custodian of "Brownie" the revolver she keeps safe from him in case he uses it on himself.
+Winnie also serves as his protector, the custodian of "Brownie" the revolver she keeps safe from him, lest he use it.

-Whereas Beckett aligns Winnie with a bird, albeit one with oil on its feathers, he likens Willie to a "turtle" although many of the metaphors in the play associate him with pigs:
+Whereas Beckett aligns Winnie with a bird, albeit one with oil on its feathers, he likens Willie to a "turtle", although many of the metaphors in the play associate him with pigs:

 [I]n Act I Winnie speaks of envying "the brute beast" only a moment before Willie's "hairy forearm" appears above the mound; throughout the play Willie never rises to his feet, but crawls on all fours; and when Winnie notes that the bristles on her toothbrush are "pure ... hog's ... setae" Willie gives this comment a sexual dimension by revealing that a hog is a "Castrated male swine."
 In context, this phrase seems to relate to Willie, since various hints are made that he has been metaphorically emasculated by his domineering wife.